Aryansh-S/USACO/README.md

 Approach the problem from a different angle (backwards, sideways, etc.)

+Start with brute force and work toward pruning optimizations (even go for amortized analysis because heuristic solutions might suffice for the test cases)

 Gauge time and remember partial credit for test cases

+Move on to another problem/take a break and come back with a fresh mind

 # Other Resources
 I discourage the training gate offered by USACO, as it is outdated and problem quality is not the best as of now.